augustovictor/node-design-patterns-book-lab/README.md

 #### State
 State is a variation of the Strategy pattern where the strategy changes depending on the state of the context.
 We have seen in the previous section how a strategy can be selected based on different variables such as user preferences, a configuration parameter, and the input provided, and once this selection is done, the strategy stays unchanged for the rest of the lifespan of the context.

+#### Template
+It has a lot in common with `Strategy`.
+Template consists of defining an abstract pseudo class that represents the skeleton of an algorithm, where some of its steps are left undefined.
+Subclasses can then fill the gaps in the algorithm by implementing the missing steps, called template methods.

+While Strategy allows us to do it dynamically and possibly at runtime, with Template the complete algorithm is determined the moment the concrete class is defined.

 ---

 #### Observer